 Click on any species and you will be presented with a list of all the cultivars for that species that are in our collection, along with a thumbnail photograph in most cases.
 Clicking on a cultivar will give more information and access to a larger photo.

-- The ‘globe shape’ of flower heads formed from either a corymb or panicle flower type that has been bred to minimise the number of fertile flowers in the flower head and maximise the number of sterile florets.
+- The ‘globe shape’ of flower heads formed from either a corymb or panicle that has been bred to minimise the number of fertile florets in the flower head and maximise the number of showier sterile florets.

 In the typical wild forms of hydrangea, the centres of the flower heads (inflorescence) are packed with small, plain and often dull coloured fertile florets.
 These are surrounded by sterile florets that do not have any stamens or carpels.
 These sterile florets usually have large showy and often brightly coloured sepals.
 To avoid confusion, we are using ‘floret’ to describe the tiny fertile and sterile components of the inflorescence and ‘flower head’ to replace inflorescence.

 It is of no surprise that plant breeders have tried to breed forms with more sterile florets than fertile florets.
 When the fertile florets are eliminated from the flower head, it turns naturally into a globe shaped.

 Pink and blue Hydrangea macrophylla react to the acidity or alkalinity of the soil.
 Acid soil produces blue flower heads and alkaline soil produces pink flower heads.
 We have found changing the soil type is expensive and unreliable.
 Deep red and white macrophyllas aren’t affected.
 The flower heads of the other species are also unaffected.

 Hydrangea paniculata and arborescens can be pruned after flowering because they flower on new wood.
 Arborescens will perform better if pruned down to the ground.
 The lower paniculata are pruned, the larger the flower heads will be.